MitchellZ/music-notes-visualizer/README.md

-# React Trivia Generator
+# Music Notes Visualizer

-See it in action at https://react-trivia-generator.stackblitz.io.
+See it in action at https://react-trivia-generator-jyh9jq.stackblitz.io.